simondlevy/RoboFirmwareToolkit/README.md

 [sensor fusion](https://en.wikipedia.org/wiki/Sensor_fusion),
 and related important ideas in robotics.
-People will typically learn about such important ideas from a textbook, and then implement them in a &ldquo;bottom-up&rdquo; (ad-hoc) way on Arduino, Teensy, STM32, ESP32, and other micrcontrollers.
+People will typically learn about such important ideas from a textbook, and then implement them in a &ldquo;bottom-up&rdquo; (ad-hoc) way on Arduino, Teensy, STM32, ESP32, and other microcontrollers.
 This approach is useful for rapid prototyping but makes it difficult to extend the project beyond the prototyping stage.
 RFT aims to fill this gap by taking a top-down approach in which controllers, sensors, and actuators can be plugged into a pre-existing framework in a way that is easily extended for more advanced work.